jktseng/privacyvideo/README.md

 XCODE 7 or higher since the application will need to be side loaded.

 ## SET-UP:
+Open a new terminal and run the following commands:
-* Open a new terminal. cd into the project and run this command: “pod install”
+* cd into the project
+* "sudo gem install cocoapods"
+* "pod setup"
+* “pod install”
 * Navigate and double click on “iOS-OpenCV-FaceRec.xcworkspace” in the folder.
 * Run it by changing the device option to your own device.
 Click run.
 * There will be a warning pop up asking for security permission.
 Go to your device’s settings  > general > Profiles and click on the account you are using to run the application.
 It should be under “Developer App”